JL2018-cell/Bumper-Car/README.md

 - "Help": get the useful information about how to play the game

 **Features implemented**
-- Generation of random game sets or events: the start position of "P" and "T"
+- Generation of random game sets or events

+a random number generator function will generate the starting coordinates of "P" and "T"
 - Data structures for storing game status

+a dynamic 2D array will be employed to store the game progress(how many times of wins and loses) and status(the starting position of “P” and "T" of the last time of game that has not yet completed)
-- Dynamic memory management: round of game
+- Dynamic memory management

+a dynamic 2D array will be employed to store the game progress and status.
+As the number of times played of each round is uncertain(can be at least 3 and at most 5), such array will store the number of wins and loses.
+When the round terminates, the variables in this array will return to zero.
-- File input/output (e.g., for loading/saving game status): "Save" and "Restore" command
+- File input/output (e.g., for loading/saving game status)

 - Program codes in multiple files